-The first thing I had learned as a law student was the principle of presumption of not guilty.
-The professor stressed the importance of this principle by saying, “A defendant cannot be treated as a criminal only by arrest.
-The defendant is not guilty unless the prosecutor proves his guilt in a open court beyond a reasonable doubt.”
-I found that criminal defense, that is to fight and argue for the accused who are publicly condemned and so powerless to fight against it by themselves, is a wonderful job.
+The first thing I had learned as a law student was the principle of presumption of innocence.
+My professor stressed the importance of this principle, saying “a defendant cannot be treated as a criminal just because he is under arrest.
+The defendant must be deemed innocent unless the prosecutor proves his guilt in a open court beyond a reasonable doubt.”
+I found that to be a criminal defense lawyer, that is to fight and argue for the accused who are publicly condemned and so powerless, is a wonderful job.

 Through my practices as a defense counsel for a few years, I turned to be so desperate of the criminal justice system.
 I felt only emptiness with criminal defense work in this country.
 One day, however, I came across a case, in which a young lady was accused for murder her newborn baby.
 The lady in her twenties working in a department store, had been dating with a married musician guy, resulting in her pregnancy.
 She desired to get married with him and to have her baby.
 However, her married boyfriend did not accept it.
 One day, labor pain suddenly came while she was working.
 She ran into the medical room of her workplace.
 She gave birth to her baby while suffering from acute pain which made her pass out.